Biden says he plans to visit sub-Saharan Africa soon

 Associated Press

-WASHINGTON (AP) — President Joe Biden on Thursday said he will soon make a visit to sub-Saharan Africa, announcing bare details of his travel plans as he wrapped up a U.S.-Africa Leaders Summit stressing that he’s serious about increasing U.S. attention on the growing continent.
+WASHINGTON (AP) — President Joe Biden said Thursday he will soon make a visit to sub-Saharan Africa, announcing bare details of his travel plans as he wrapped up a U.S.-Africa Leaders Summit stressing that he’s serious about increasing U.S. attention to the growing continent.

-“I’m looking forward to seeing you in your home countries,” Biden said.
+“I’m looking forward to seeing you in your home countries,” Biden said to the leaders.

-The visit will be Biden’s first to sub-Saharan Africa of his presidency.
+The visit will be Biden’s first of his presidency to sub-Saharan Africa.
 He made a brief stop in November in Egypt–which spans across the northeast corner of Africa and southwest corner of Asia– for an international climate summit.
 The president did not detail which countries he will visit or exactly when the trip will happen.

 Biden’s Republican predecessor, Donald Trump, did not make it to Africa during his COVID-19 shadowed presidency in which he made no foreign visits during his final 11 months.
 Trump was the first since Ronald Reagan not to visit the continent during his presidency